littletime/react-hooks-use-mobile-menu/README.md

 This hook was created to handle all related problems that come with having a mobile menu:
 * background scroll blocking
-* self closing on link click.
+* self closing on link click

 # Usage